Psalms Current Hot-Button Issues And Cultural Debates In Practice

 Since illiteracy was much more common in biblical times, the Psalms would have been recited aloud at community luncheons, around the fire, and in the town square.
 People would memorize them as comforting lines in bad times, as admonishments for people they didn't like, and as a way of recalling their past together.

-The writers lived in a world with political concerns just like ours.
+Of course, the writers lived in a historical world with political concerns just like ours.
 They were part of a larger world struggling to promote their ideas to an audience preoccupied with idol worship, gold, and survival.
-But of course, the writers were writing for God as much as for their own personal political projects.
+But of course, the writers were writing for God as much as for their own personal political projects, and it's that spiritual dimension that makes its language timeless.

 Whether the Psalms were divinely inspired or written by the hand of man is irrelevant to the poetry, which has lasted for thousands of years.
 Can't argue with longevity, folks.